trusona/trusona-wordpress-plugin/README.md

 ## What is the Cost?

-Trusona’s #NoPassword solution is completely FREE  - just download it today and start using it.
+Trusona’s No Password solution is completely FREE  - just download it today and start using it.
 Oh and support is included.
 We really mean it – it is totally FREE.

 ## How do I know it is secure?